-Vision, leadership and governance
+Vision, leadership, and governance

-- 13 Governance arrangements are well established and are appropriate. - 14 The Council demonstrates its commitment to leadership development including ongoing investment in a leadership development programme.
-However, there are opportunities to enhance the effectiveness of these by reviewing the collaborative working between members and officers. - 15 Climate emergency is one of the overarching objectives within the Council Plan.
+- 13 Governance arrangements are well established and are appropriate.
+The council should ensure that it reviews the effectiveness of working relationships between members and officers to ensure these remain effective. - 14 The Council demonstrates its commitment to leadership development including ongoing investment in a leadership development programme. - 15 Climate emergency is one of the overarching objectives within the Council Plan.
 It is too early to conclude whether the Council is on track to achieve its Net Zero ambition.